Therealchainman/archive-cp/algorithms/bit_manipulation.md

 ## Minimum xor of a pair of integers in an array

 This problem can be solved by sorting the array, and then the minimum xor of a pair will come from some adjacent elements in the array.

+## Set difference for submasks

+Given integer s and t which represent a bitmask that represents a set of elements.
+If t is a submask of s, then you can find the integer x = s - t, which represents the set difference.
+That is all elements in s that were not in t.